whydumb/ArmorStand_OSC/README.md

 Thanks for [Saba](https://github.com/benikabocha/saba) project for providing reference for MMD (PMX/PMD/VMD format).

-This project used animations from [KaiMyEntity-C](https://github.com/Gengorou-C/KAIMyEntity-C) as default animation.
+This project used animations from [KaiMyEntity-C](https://github.com/Gengorou-C/KAIMyEntity-C) as default animation, thanks to them.

-Thanks to them.
+The favorite icon is from [Cherished Worlds](https://github.com/illusivesoulworks/cherishedworlds), thanks to them.

 ## License